-Mexican Folk Culture is the culture of Mexican immigrants in the USA, legal and illegal, are, predominantly, those who don’t have medical insurance.
+Mexican Folk Culture is constituted by Mexican immigrants in the USA, legal and illegal, and are predominantly those who don’t have medical insurance.
 Culturally, they are often called the poor ones, or el pobres.
 Their faith in the old ways—old stories, old medicine, old religion (and witches, demons, and spirits), mediated by curanderismo—is sometimes all that gives them esperanza y salud, hope and health.
-And perceived control over their situation of poverty.
+And perceived control operating from within their situation of poverty.

 (excerpted from The WASP and El Curandero)